 The NICE guideline on antenatal care outlines the care that women should be offered during pregnancy.
 However, pregnant women with complex social factors may have additional needs.
 This guideline sets out what healthcare professionals as individuals, and antenatal services as a whole, can do to address these needs and improve pregnancy outcomes in this group of women.

 The guideline has been developed in collaboration with the Social Care Institute for Excellence.
 It is for professional groups who are routinely involved in the care of pregnant women, including midwives, GPs and primary care professionals who may encounter pregnant women with complex social factors in the course of their professional duties.
 It is also for those who are responsible for commissioning and planning healthcare and social services.
 In addition, the guideline will be of relevance to professionals working in social services and education/childcare settings, for example school nurses, substance misuse service workers, reception centre workers and domestic abuse support workers.

 The guideline applies to all pregnant women with complex social factors and contains a number of recommendations on standards of care for this population as a whole.
-However, four groups of women were identified as exemplars:
+However, 4 groups of women were identified as exemplars:

 women who misuse substances (alcohol and/or drugs)

 women who are recent migrants, asylum seekers or refugees, or who have difficulty reading or speaking English

 young women aged under 20

 Because there are differences in the barriers to care and particular needs of these four groups, specific recommendations have been made for each group.